fserb/bkc/pages/substrate/substrate.md

 ```

-When you have an abstract data structure, it's usually better to map it to the
+When you have an abstract data structure, it's always useful to hide it behind
-operations you care about.
-In our case, we care about setting and getting
+operations you actually care about.
+In our case, we care about setting and
-values from `x, y` positions.
-On both of them, we make sure we get the integer
+getting values from the `x, y` position.
+On both of them, we make sure we get
-positions and check for boundaries condition.
+the integer positions and check for boundaries condition.

 ```add:#Substrate#update+3